 Other ways to ease discomfort include:

-- Heat therapy, which may include heating pads, warm baths, or continuous low-level heat patches
+- Heat therapy—such as heating pads, warm baths, or low-level heat patches

 - Regular exercise

-- Alternative treatments, such as herbs, supplements, acupuncture, and yoga
+- Alternative treatments—such as herbs, supplements, acupuncture, and yoga

-- Exercise regularly
+- Exercising regularly

-- Drink only moderate amounts of caffeine and alcohol
+- Limiting caffeine and alcohol

 American Congress of Obstetricians and Gynecologists http://www.acog.org